Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 provider "snowflake" {
   account                = "..." # required if not using profile.
 Can also be set via SNOWFLAKE_ACCOUNT env var username               = "..." # required if not using profile or token.
-Can also be set via SNOWFLAKE_USER env var password               = "..." oauth_access_token     = "..."
-  private_key_path       = "..."
+Can also be set via SNOWFLAKE_USER env var authenticator          = "..." # required if not using password as auth method password               = "..." oauth_access_token     = "..." private_key_path       = "..."